 - indicate any collaboration with other researchers and/or with other knowledge users from outside academia;

 - discuss the significance, relevance and impact of your work in relation to the social sciences and humanities, the natural sciences and engineering or to health-related fields and processes, if appropriate;

 - describe their significance in terms of demonstrating your research leadership and sphere of influence at the institutional level and beyond; and,

 - discuss the impact and importance of these activities in terms of your career aspirations.

 This nomination element speaks directly to the following selection criterion: Research potential and leadership (potential and demonstrated ability).

 Special circumstances (maximum 1 page)

-If you are registered in a combined undergraduate and doctoral program (e.g., MD/PhD) please provide a calculation of all months of doctoral studies, regardless of the research discipline for eligibility purposes.
+If you are registered in a combined undergraduate and doctoral program (e.g., MD/PhD) please provide a timeline of your combined undergraduate and doctoral program studies, broken down by semester.
 You must specify the part-time periods (if applicable).
 This calculation must be consistent with the transcripts provided.
 For purposes of this calculation, the MD portion will not count towards the number of months at the doctoral level.